The ultimate Amazon FBA guide: Step by step to your own business! [Incl. checklist]

 The actual Amazon FBA business: Step-by-step guide

 Now we come to the actual core: the Amazon FBA business.
-How many products should sellers have in their assortment, and what does a good listing actually look like?
-It is also true here that this Amazon FBA manual does not claim to be exhaustive, and depending on the product category or Amazon marketplace, there may be additional steps to consider.
-The creation of the account with Amazon, for example, may also take place later.
+For example, how many products should merchants have in their assortment and what does a good listing actually look like?
+It is also true here that this Amazon FBA guide does not claim to be exhaustive, and depending on the product category or Amazon marketplace, there may be additional steps to consider.
+The creation of the account with Amazon can, for example, also take place later.

 5. To-do: Registration with Amazon

 Without a seller account, it is not possible to sell on Amazon.
 Registration is relatively simple through this page.
 Newcomers should especially note to uncheck the option to sell on all marketplaces simultaneously.
 Especially at the beginning, it makes sense to sell exclusively on Amazon DE first.
-When selling across Europe, several additional points would need to be added to this Amazon FBA manual.
+When selling across Europe, several additional points would need to be added to this Amazon FBA guide.
 For example, a VAT ID is required in each country where goods are stored.
-However, those who focus on Germany can first get to know Amazon and gain initial experience as a seller.
+Those who focus on Germany, on the other hand, can first get to know Amazon and gain initial experience as a seller.

 It is one of the most important tasks: product research.
 Whether a business thrives or is history after just a few months can depend on it.
 Sellers should pay special attention to the market analysis.
 Even with a very good product, sales can be hopeless if too many competitors are already active on Amazon or if the company itself offers the same or a very similar product.

-Because on the online marketplace, much more is at stake than just a good product idea.
+Because on the online marketplace, much more depends on it than just a good product idea.
 Those who sell merchandise compete for the Buy Box, without which it is hardly possible to achieve sufficient sales.
 Those offering Private Label, on the other hand, must achieve as high a ranking as possible within the search results.
 Excessive and especially already established, experienced competitors make both endeavors extremely difficult.

-Anyone who wants to dive deeper into the topic of product research than this Amazon FBA manual can provide, click here: Researching new products for Amazon.
+Anyone who wants to dive deeper into the topic of product research than this Amazon FBA guide can offer, click here: Researching new products for Amazon.

 7. To-do: Search for a manufacturer

-The newcomer now knows the product – so it’s time to find a suitable manufacturer.
+The newcomer now knows the product – so it is time to take care of finding a suitable manufacturer.
 And it is not the case that the lowest price wins.
-A trusting business relationship between the seller and the manufacturer is extremely important to build the FBA business on Amazon step by step together.
+A trusting business relationship between the merchant and the manufacturer is extremely important to build the FBA business on Amazon step by step together.
 Finding a manufacturer means reaching out to many different producers, comparing prices, and creating a list of all favorites.
 A product sample from these favorites then helps with the final decision.

 A central question is often whether to source in Germany, in the EU, or in a third country.
 While many Asian manufacturers are cheaper and many products offered on relevant portals like alibaba.com are not necessarily of lower quality.
 However, anyone importing goods from a non-EU country into the European Union is also considered an importer – and thus bears the full liability risk.
 It can therefore make sense to look for producers on wlw.de or zentrada.de.

-For those who are unsure while reading this Amazon FBA manual about how and where to approach sourcing, you can find more expert tips for crisis-proof sourcing in our blog and what advantages sourcing in China vs. the EU has.
+For anyone who is unsure while reading this Amazon FBA guide about how and where to approach sourcing, you can find more expert tips for crisis-proof sourcing in our blog and what advantages sourcing in China vs. the EU has.

 8. To-do: Acquisition of patents and certificates

 This point is very important to achieve legal certainty and should definitely be clarified before the first purchase.
-Having a patent on a product is quite unfavorable, as sellers then need the permission of the patent holder to sell a product at all.
+Having a patent on a product is extremely unfavorable, as merchants then need the permission of the patent holder to be allowed to sell a product at all.
 An initial indication of this is, for example, the exclusive sale of the product by only one (large) manufacturer.
-Despite the high costs, we clearly recommend in this Amazon FBA manual to work with a patent attorney.
+Despite the high costs, we clearly recommend in this Amazon FBA guide to work with a patent attorney.

-FBA sellers also need to take care of certificates in many product categories – for example, in children’s toys, cosmetics, or food.
+FBA sellers also need to take care of certificates in many product categories – for example, with children’s toys, cosmetics, or food.
 As a rule of thumb: if it touches the body, the product probably needs a certificate.
-Not only the manufacturer can provide specific information, but customs or TÜV are also a good point of contact.
+Not only the manufacturer can provide specific information here, but customs or TÜV are also a good point of contact.

 9. To-do: Brand name, logo, and design

-For Private Label sellers, the creative part begins now: a brand name needs to be found, a logo must be created, and based on this, the design of the product packaging can also be addressed.
-Of course, the recognizability should be high, but various brands have established themselves in the market.
-There is no secret formula for this point in our Amazon FBA manual.
+For private label sellers, the creative part now begins: A brand name needs to be found, a logo must be created, and based on this, the design of the product packaging can also be approached.
+Of course, the recognition value should be high, but various brands have established themselves in the market.
+There is no secret formula for this point of our Amazon FBA guide.

-However, it is important that the name, logo, and design do not infringe on other trademark rights; otherwise, a warning with a cease-and-desist declaration may follow.
-Therefore, aspiring sellers should always research whether they can find search results under the intended brand name on Google and Amazon or if there is a registration in the DPMA register.
+It is important, however, that the name, logo, and design do not infringe on other trademark rights; otherwise, a warning with a cease-and-desist declaration may follow.
+Therefore, aspiring sellers should always research whether they can find search results under the targeted brand name on Google and Amazon or if there is a registration in the DMPA register.

 10. To-do: Purchase of EAN numbers

-While marketplace sellers do not necessarily need an EAN number, they are mentioned in this Amazon FBA manual, as a product is limited to sale on Amazon without an EAN number.
-Therefore, anyone who wants to enter other channels may need these numbers to unequivocally identify their products and avoid issues with inventory management.
-EAN codes can be purchased from GS1 Germany (in larger packages) and from GS1 Netherlands (also in smaller packages).
+Although marketplace sellers do not necessarily need an EAN number, they are mentioned in this Amazon FBA guide, as a product is limited to sales on Amazon without an EAN number.
+Therefore, anyone who wants to enter other channels may need these numbers to identify their products unambiguously and avoid issues with inventory management.
+EAN codes can be purchased from both GS1 Germany (in larger packages) and GS1 Netherlands (also in smaller packages).

 11. To-do: Purchase of products

 Now it is time to clarify the logo and packaging with the manufacturer and to order the first product batch.
-All details should be discussed to avoid any unpleasant surprises at the end because not everything was produced as the seller envisioned.
+For this, all details should be discussed to avoid any unpleasant surprises at the end because not everything was produced as the seller envisioned.

 Payment is also a topic in itself.
-Those who source through Alibaba can use Alibaba Trade Assurance, for example.
+Those who source through Alibaba can, for example, use Alibaba Trade Assurance.
 In this case, the client transfers the money to Alibaba, which in turn verifies the receipt of funds with the manufacturer.
-Only when the goods have arrived at the seller and they have confirmed that everything is okay will the money be released to the manufacturer.
+Only when the goods have arrived at the seller’s location and the seller has confirmed that everything is okay will the money be released to the manufacturer.
 This creates security for large sums.
 When the business relationship is longer and trust grows, traditional bank transfers are, of course, also possible.

 12. To-do: Conclusion of business liability insurance and licensing of packaging

-As mentioned earlier in this Amazon FBA manual, importers in the EU are also considered manufacturers and thus bear the liability risk.
-This becomes important if, for example, there is an accident involving one of the products and the injured party demands compensation or even damages.
-Therefore, Private Label sellers who source outside the European Union should definitely take out insurance for these cases.
+As mentioned earlier in this Amazon FBA guide, importers in the EU are also considered manufacturers and thus bear the liability risk.
+This becomes important if, for example, there was an accident involving one of the products and the injured party demands compensation or even damages for pain and suffering.
+Therefore, private label sellers who source outside the European Union should definitely take out insurance for these cases.

-In addition, sellers of their own products must ensure that the waste generated from the packaging they put into circulation is disposed of or recycled correctly in accordance with the Packaging Ordinance.
+In addition, sellers of their own products must ensure that the packaging they put into circulation is disposed of or recycled correctly according to the Packaging Ordinance.
 There are various providers for this, such as the Green Dot.

 13. To-do: Creating the listing on Amazon

-As trivial as this point sounds among all the important to-dos in this Amazon FBA manual, it is not at all.
-On the contrary, the listing, consisting of the product title, bullet points, product description, etc., will ultimately determine whether a customer buys the product or switches back to the search results to look at another offer.
+As banal as this point may sound among all the important to-dos in this Amazon FBA guide, it is not at all.
+On the contrary, the listing, consisting of the product title, bullet points, product description, etc., will ultimately determine whether a customer buys the product or switches back to the search results to view another offer.

-Describing how Private Label sellers should optimize their listing would be too extensive for this Amazon FBA manual.
+Describing how private label sellers should optimize their listing would be too extensive for this Amazon FBA guide.
 You can read more about it in our blog post on Amazon SEO.
 It is also important to note the correct addressing of different customer types.

 14. To-do: Shipping to Amazon

-For the first product batches, it is certainly advisable to first check the products randomly yourself and then send them to Amazon.
-Once a trusting business relationship has been established with the manufacturer, they may also be able to deliver directly to Amazon.
+For the first product batches, it is certainly advisable to first check the products randomly yourself and only then send them to Amazon.
+Once a trustworthy business relationship has been established with the manufacturer, they may also be able to deliver directly to Amazon.

 In any case, a shipping order is required, which sellers can create in Seller Central under “Inventory” → “Manage Inventory.”
 Behind each product listing, there is then the option “Send items to Amazon.”
 After clicking on “Create new shipment plan” and going through a few more steps with the details of the shipment and the selection of the carrier, the shipping labels can then be downloaded.
 Normally, Amazon informs the seller via email after a few days to weeks that the shipment has arrived.